BattlesnakeOfficial/starter-snake-python/README.md

 ## Quickstart

 The [Quick Start Coding Guide](https://docs.battlesnake.com/guides/getting-started) provides the full set of instructions to customize, register, and create your first games with your Battlesnake!
-While the guide uses [Repl.it](https://repl.it) as an example host, the instructions can be used with any provider of your choice.
-If this is your first Battlesnake, check out the [Quick Start Coding Guide](https://docs.battlesnake.com/guides/getting-started) regardless of which hosting provider you choose.
-You can also find specific advice on other hosting providers on our [Hosting Suggestions](https://docs.battlesnake.com/references/hosting-suggestions) page.
+While the guide uses [Repl.it](https://repl.it) as an example host, the instructions can be modified to work with any hosting provider.
+You can also find advice on other hosting providers on our [Hosting Suggestions](https://docs.battlesnake.com/references/hosting-suggestions) page.

 ### Prerequisites